kcshafer/pyrannosaurus/README.md

 4/9/14 - Published a very minimal, hopefully stable release, and published it on PyPi.
 This contains a good amount of functionality, though may contain issues.

 4/15/14 - published 0.0.2 with a zip creation utility, and the check_deploy_status implmemented, to begin working with deployments.

+4/19/14 - published 0.0.3 with a schedule apex set of utilities, moving header support to base client, and execute anonymous support